TNG/junit-dataprovider/README.md

 > if the method takes several arguments.
 The junit-dataprovider, however, ddresses
 > another use case: Its test cases may consist of multiple parameters that belong together,
 > which may contain test input values and/or expected values to assert the result.
+> Furthermore, a test method using [JUnit Theories][] fails or succeeds entirely (for alle
+> data points), on the contrary the junit-dataprovider considers each row of the data provider
+> as standalone test case.

 #### Why can I not use [JUnit Theories][] and data points containing [DTO][]s for test cases?